Islamkafafy123/Portswigger/SQLI/Lab15 .md

 # Goal
 - The database contains a different table called users, with columns called username and password
 # Solving The Lab
+- first thing is to check if the parameter is vulnurable